isomerpages/ogp-isomer/_onboard-to-isomer/Getting started/Before you onboard.md

 - **Isomer does not support any form of Javascript or animations.**&nbsp;We are designed for informational and static websites only.

 - **We limit each image or file size uploaded to IsomerCMS to 5MB** to ensure fast loading times, but you can upload larger files to [go.gov.sg](https://go.gov.sg/#/) and link to them on a page.

-**Isomer has placed restrictions on certain actions to follow government compliance regulations,** such as disallowing the deletion of required pages (e.g. privacy, terms of use).

 - We can create subdomain sites if requested.
 Noted, we can create a site for you as you've shared that the site will be hosted on the domain that you've share.